Abban/jQuery-Ajax-File-Upload/README.md

 	$('#myform').fileUpload({
 		uploadData    : { 'extra_data' : 'blah' }, // Append POST data to the upload
 		submitData    : { 'moar_extra_data' : 'blah' }, // Append POST data to the form submit
-		uploadOptions : { dataType : 'json' }, // Customise the parameters passed to the $.ajax() call on uploads submitOptions : { dataType : 'json' }, // Customise the parameters passed to the $.ajax() call on the form submit before	      : function(){}, // Run stuff before the upload happens beforeSubmit  : function(uploadData){ console.log(uploadData); return true; }, // access the data returned by the upload return false to stop the submit ajax call success       : function(data, textStatus, jqXHR){ console.log(data); }, // Callback for the submit success ajax call
+		uploadOptions : { dataType : 'json' }, // Customise the parameters passed to the $.ajax() call on uploads.
+You can use any of the normal $.ajax() params submitOptions : { dataType : 'json' }, // Customise the parameters passed to the $.ajax() call on the form submit.
+You can use any of the normal $.ajax() params before	      : function(){}, // Run stuff before the upload happens beforeSubmit  : function(uploadData){ console.log(uploadData); return true; }, // access the data returned by the upload return false to stop the submit ajax call success       : function(data, textStatus, jqXHR){ console.log(data); }, // Callback for the submit success ajax call